dfinity/motoko/doc/md/writing-motoko/arguments.md

 ```

 You might notice that `Text` in this code example is enclosed by square (`[ ]`) brackets.
-By itself, `Text` represents a collection of UTF-8 characters.
-The square brackets around a type indicate that it is an **array** of that type.
-In this context, therefore, `[Text]` indicates an array of a collection of UTF-8 characters, enabling the program to accept and return multiple text strings.
+By itself, `Text` represents a (UTF-8 encoded) sequence of Unicode characters.
+Placing square brackets around a type describes an **array** of that type.
+In this context, therefore, `[Text]` indicates an array of text values, enabling the program to accept multiple text values as an array.

 The code sample also uses the basic format of an `apply` operation for the array, which can be abstracted as: